splunk/public-o11y-docs/admin/teams/manage-membership.rst

 #.
 Find the name of the team and select the team.

 #.
-Click the :guilabel:`Edit` icon next the team name.
+Select the :guilabel:`Edit` icon next the team name.

 #.
 When you're finished editing the name, click Enter to save your changes.